FormulaReasoning: A Dataset for Formula-Based Numerical Reasoning: Introduction

 \section{Introduction}

-Numerical reasoning constitutes one of the significant forms within natural language reasoning~\cite{Frieder2023MathematicalCO}.
-The study of numerical reasoning has seen substantial progress in recent years, largely driven by the development of LLMs~\cite{gpt4,llama2,phi} and specialized datasets~\cite{wang-etal-2017-deep,dua-etal-2019-drop,amini-etal-2019-mathqa,gsm8k}.
-Current datasets for numerical reasoning typically include simple, commonsense numerical questions that do not reflect the complexity of real-world problems.
-These datasets do not fully address the interpretability issue in numerical reasoning, as they often rely on implicit commonsense knowledge without explicit guidance knowledge during the reasoning process.
-This issue becomes particularly evident when LLMs meet hallucination~\cite{Frieder2023MathematicalCO,Bang2023AMM}.
-Consequently, one might naturally wonder that \textit{``What knowledge could I use to guide numerical reasoning process?''}.
-Formulas just represent the type of knowledge that is often overlooked in research but frequently utilized in real-life applications.
+Numerical reasoning constitutes one of the significant forms within natural language reasoning~\citep{Frieder2023MathematicalCO}.
+The study of numerical reasoning has seen substantial progress in recent years, driven largely by the development of LLMs~\citep{gpt4,llama2,qwen2} and specialized datasets~\citep{wang-etal-2017-deep,dua-etal-2019-drop,amini-etal-2019-mathqa,gsm8k}.
+Current datasets for numerical reasoning typically include simple commonsense numerical questions that under-reflect the complexity of real-world problems.
+These datasets either do not provide process supervision information, or the provided reasoning steps are essentially incomplete, as they often rely on implicit commonsense knowledge but not explicit knowledge guiding the reasoning process.
+This issue becomes particularly evident when LLMs experience hallucination~\citep{Frieder2023MathematicalCO,Bang2023AMM}, especially in the absence of clear knowledge guidance.
+Consequently, one might ask \emph{``What explicit knowledge could be used to guide a numerical reasoning process?''}.
+Formulas exactly represent such knowledge that has been largely overlooked in previous research but is frequently utilized in real-life applications.

-Take a question from the GSM8K~\cite{gsm8k} dataset as an example: ``A robe takes 2 bolts of blue fiber and half that much white fiber.
-How many bolts in total does it take?''.
-This example only requires the use of implicit \textit{commonsense mathematical knowledge} to solve without domain-specific formula.
-However, in \datasetname, we require \textit{specific formulas} to guide the numerical reasoning process, such as the formula used to calculate the heat absorption of an object.
-We annotated formulas for each question in \datasetname.
-An example of \datasetname\ is shown in Figure~\ref{fig:example}.
-The formula-based feature makes \datasetname\ a more challenging dataset for developing systems that can tackle real-world numerical reasoning problems.
-In fields such as mathematics and physics, formulas serve as an important vessel for representing domain knowledge.
-However, existing datasets scarcely consider the incorporation of formulas into numerical reasoning.
+\paragraph{Limitations of existing datasets} Take a question from the GSM8K dataset~\citep{gsm8k} as an example: ``A robe takes 2 bolts of blue fiber and half that much white fiber.
+How many bolts in total does it take?''
+This question implicitly uses \emph{simple commonsense mathematical knowledge}~(e.g., half means dividing by~2) to solve without requiring complex domain-specific formular knowledge for numerical reasoning.
+Recently, Liu \emph{et al.}~\cite{Liu2023GuidingMR} constructed two formula-based datasets, Math23K-F and MAWPS-F. Although 33\% and 38\% of the questions in these datasets, respectively, require the use of formulas, they still mainly consist of simple commonsense formulas~(e.g., total\_amount = unit\_amount $\times$ total\_number).
+Currently, \emph{there is a lack of datasets where questions require domain-specific formulas to guide complex numerical reasoning}, such as the physics formula used to calculate the heat absorption of an object.
+Related work is in Appendix~\ref{sec:related_work}.